This page is broken. The article can be found here: http://www.cpnhelp.org/chlamydia_pneumoniae_in_0

 Similarly, diagnosing Chronic Fatigue Syndrome doesn't tell you about possible causes until further investigation is done.
 There could be a variety and/or combination of potential causes.
 There are examples of modern, multi-factorial and case-individualized approaches to CFS/FMS that go far beyond conventional medical ignorance about CFS.
 These combine both symptomatic treatment and search for possible causal contributors for each specific patient.[6]

 The various causal factors being looked into are amply discussed elsewhere and can be found in any web search.
 One of the proposed causal mechanisms for at least a sub-set of Chronic Fatigue Syndrome is that of bacterial or viral infection.
-Especially "occult infectionsi" i.e. those organisms that are either typically overlooked, difficult to test for, or tend to evade the immunei system[7].
+Especially "occult infections" i.e. those organisms that are either typically overlooked, difficult to test for, or tend to evade the immune system[7].
 Within this causal possibility are infectious organisms such as Chlamydia pneumoniae.

 My purpose here will be to present the information that argues for the involvement of Chlamydia pneumoniae in at least a sub-set of Chronic Fatigue Syndrome and Fibromyalgia Syndrome patients.
 I will outline how Chlamydia pneumoniae's known biology and impact on the body could explain some of the characteristic symptoms and signs of Chronic Fatigue Syndrome.